yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

    * - ModuleID
      - The internal identifier for the Problem component.
    * - PartID
      - For a Problem component that contains multiple problems, the internal identifier for each individual problem.
-Blank for Problem components that contain a single problem.
+For a Problem component that contains a single problem, the internal identifier of that problem.
    * - Correct Answer
      - 0 if this **AnswerValue** is incorrect, or 1 if this **AnswerValue** is correct.
    * - Count